Customs Brokerage & Clearance in Canada

 The customs clearance process follows a structured sequence once goods are ready to enter Canada.
 Each stage of declaration preparation and submission influences whether a shipment is released immediately or referred for review.

-Commercial invoices, importer details, shipment data, and supporting documentation are reviewed to confirm completeness and accuracy before submission.
+Commercial invoices, shipment details, origin information, permits, certificates, and supporting documentation are reviewed for completeness and accuracy before submission.

-Each product is classified under the Harmonized System to determine duty rates and regulatory requirements.
+Goods are classified under the Harmonized System (HS) and customs values are reviewed to determine applicable duties, GST, tariff treatment, and other regulatory requirements.

 4. Electronic Submission to CBSA